Bombers strike in central Damascus, killing 14

 At least 80,000 people have been killed and more than 1.6 million refugees have fled Syria, according to the United Nations, in a conflict which pits mainly Sunni Muslim rebels against Assad, from an Alawite minority linked to Shi'ite Islam.

-The sectarian battle lines have exacerbated tensions between Shi'ite and Sunni Muslims across the Middle East and spilled over into neighboring countries including Lebanon.
+The sectarian battle lines have exacerbated tensions between Shi'ite and Sunni Muslims across the Middle East and spilled over into neighbouring countries including Lebanon.

 Security sources said four people were wounded on Tuesday when seven rockets were fired towards the Lebanese town of Hermel, a Hezbollah stronghold in a mainly Shi'ite area of the Bekaa Valley.